Introduction

 As you can imagine, in order to be able to do this and have your flyers ready, printed and in the hands of your distribution company, you want to be planning months ahead.

-Under no circumstances should you be scrambling a month or a few weeks before the election, trying to plan a strategy and design your leaflets at the last minute.
+You want to avoid rushing a few weeks before the election, trying to plan a strategy and design your leaflets at the last minute.

 Selecting your area